DmxLarchey/Kruskal-Veldman/README.md

 learning path into this complicated result:
 - too much proof code (duplication), sub-optimal proof automation;
 - too many edge cases (bad choices for the implementation of analysis/evaluation);
-- too strong hypothesis for the statement of eg. `afs_vtree_upto_embed` where we required the decidability of `X : nat → rel₁ A` (but not of `R` !!) which was due to the constraint of the implementation choice of the evaluation as a Coq function.
-This is now converted a relation and the decidability assumption can then be dropped.
+- too strong hypothesis for the statement of eg. `afs_vtree_upto_embed` where:
+    - we required the decidability of `X : nat → rel₁ A` (but not of `R` !!);
+    - which was due to the constraint of the implementation choice of the evaluation as a Coq function;
+    - this is now converted a relation and the decidability assumption can then be dropped.

 In the current project, via heavy factorization, proof scripts cleanup and suitable abstraction, we think that we provide a much better reference